 We are pragmatic experts who will always try to help you find solutions.
 By using a CVA we can restructure viable but distressed companies.
-Sometimes that requires solving complex problems that can mean a "plain-vanilla" CVA is not workable.
-So we have used the following methods to address such complex scenarios.
+Sometimes it requires solving complex problems that can mean a "plain-vanilla" CVA is not workable.
+Therefore, we have used the following methods to address such complex scenarios.

 As ever this is only a general guide, we cannot cover every scenario, so if you have a question or problem talk to us soon.